 When you suddenly can't pay at the cash desk anymore or you appear to have no identity at the border checkpoint (perhaps because you recently made some unwelcome statements about the OS of your handheld or about the government), then you know the times of trivial OSes are over.

 (But that's not the topic of this blog post.)

 Among the 1.5 million iOS apps available are some so-called 'HTML viewers' or 'Page readers'.
 These turn HTML into locally stored screenshots, PNG, PDF etc. - nothing you could call a HTML browser or you would want to use.
-(And no software developer calls this restriction terror against the user absurd.)
+(And no software developer calls this restriction what it is: absurd and terror against the user.)

-Coda for iOS is perfect for its purpose and in particular perfect in managing files (remotely and locally).
+Coda for iOS ( ›› Panic) is perfect for its purpose and in particular perfect in managing files (remotely and locally).
 But the viewer is by design kept in the background of the app.